chauvinSimon/CoMPaPy/README.md

 <details>
   <summary>note</summary>

-`franka_visualization.launch` raises the following, but the command can still be executed: `Robot semantic description not found.
+`franka_visualization.launch` raises the following, but motion in `rviz` can still be seen

+> `Robot semantic description not found.
 Did you forget to define or remap '/robot_description_semantic'?`

 </details>